Moving countries can be difficult – but fortunately, the days of having to leave your pet behind are over.

 “He made BFFs with her cat.
 Basil is incredibly adaptable.
 He got a lot of attention and cuddles and absolutely adored my sister’s boyfriend/now fiancé, as well as their cat Pamplemousse.
 He did very well with them and is still incredibly fond of them.

-“All in all, with transport, paperwork, supplies, and the things I sent ahead of him to my family, it cost around $1,600.
+“All in all, with transport, paperwork, supplies, and the things I sent ahead of him to my family, the total cost of relocating my pet was around $1,600.
 It was worth every single penny.

 “Basil is my son, and there was never a question of me bringing him home.
 Shin Dogs’ expertise was well worth paying for, and that bill was only $1,300.”